What were the most funded and popular board game Kickstarter campaigns over the past few years?

 2018’s chart was led by Tainted Grail, Zombicide: Green Horde and Batman.

-In 2019 Etherfields is topping the rankings with Bloodborne close behind.
+In 2019 Etherfields topped the rankings with Bloodborne close behind.

-How is the next year going to look like?
-While guessing the winners of 2020 is near to impossible, we can already see some huge, ambitious projects slowly taking shape.
+How is 2020 going to look like?
+While guessing the winners is near to impossible, we can already see some huge, ambitious projects slowly taking shape.
 Let’s look at them today!

 The 7th Citadel